Christian Warlich: Biographical and career information

-Research Projekt
+Research project

 The Hamburg-based art historian Ole Wittmann was the head of the research project „Der Nachlass des Hamburger Tätowierers Christian Warlich (1891–1964)“ – also known as „Nachlass Warlich“ – which is carried out in cooperation with the Museum für Hamburgische Geschichte.
 Wittmann is a postdoc scholarship holder of the Hamburg Foundation for the Promotion of Science and Culture (Hamburger Stiftung zur Förderung von Wissenschaft und Kultur).

 The exhibition Tattoo Legends.
 Christian Warlich in St Pauli was on display in the Museum of Hamburg History from 27 November 2019.
 It was a large-scale show about Warlich, who became known as the ‘King of Tattooists’ and is considered one of the most important tattooists of the 20th century.
 On 13 March 2020 the museum was suddenly closed to visitors due to the COVID 19 pandemic.

 On March 20 the exhibition was the only current international special exhibition that could be visited online.
 A show that had already been declared dead was reanimated only a few days after the sudden lockdown and there was active participation of a community in the topic of tattoo history.
 In addition, the online tour allowed virtual excursions and curatorial tours, among others for a seminar at the Christian-Albrechts-University of Kiel.

 The virtual tour was awarded gold at the Annual Multimedia Award 2021 in the category ‘Events on the Internet’.

+Ceramic artist Antony Natsoulas created this artwork for the special exhibition "Tattoo Legends.
+Christian Warlich at St. Pauli"; the artwork was glazed by Britton McFetridge.